eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 ## Actions

 An action is a method, defined and implemented by a smart contract class.
 Actions can have parameters and return values and their responsibility is to execute the business logic of the contract.
 They can be called by other contracts or by external accounts with the EOS Chain API.
-Each action requires a specific level of authorization, which can be specified in the action's code.
-This ensures that only authorized accounts can execute specific actions.
+Each action may require a specific level of authorization, which can be specified in the action's code.

 The `hello` smart contract class has only one action implemented by its `hi` public member function.